Do Dogs Ever Grow Out of Chewing Things?

 Skin allergies: Scratching near the paws can occasionally resemble biting items.
 It is frequently self-inflicted chewing or licking.

 Anxiety: Chewing linked to stress varies significantly from developmental chewing.
-Dogs experiencing separation anxiety frequently gnaw on door frames, windowsills, or belongings such as shoes or clothing that have their owners' smell.
+Dogs experiencing separation anxiety frequently gnaw on door frames, windowsills, or belongings such as shoes or clothing that have their pet parents’ smell.
 This action functions as a way to manage their anxiety.

-“Any sudden behavior changes always warrant a vet check, but working with a qualified positive reinforcement behavior consultant can also be helpful for owners to help uncover any underlying behavioral issues or gaps in exercise, enrichment, or management,” explains LaSala.
+“Any sudden behavior changes always warrant a vet check, but working with a qualified positive-reinforcement behavior consultant can also be helpful for owners to help uncover any underlying behavioral issues or gaps in exercise, enrichment, or management,” LaSala explains.

 How can you redirect chewing behavior in your dog?